UEFI-code/WindowsDanger/README.md

     - 4 : Disable SMAP/SMEP by modify CR4

 - [InterruptTester](UserMode_InterruptTester): Test our new IDT entries 78H and 79H
-    - 78H : Return back normally
+    - 78H : Hack IOPL -> 3
     - 79H : Hack current thread's CS & SS to Ring0 !!

-**Please note, before you use `int 079h`, you must Hack the GDT, Disable SMAP/SMEP, and Insert new IDT entries by (1, 4, 3).**
+**Please note, before you use `int 078h/079h`, you must Hack the GDT, Disable SMAP/SMEP, and Insert new IDT entries by (1, 4, 3).**

-- Any Ring3 Debugger:
-    - Simply try some thing like `in al, 66h` !!

 ## Uninstallation